 - You cannot assign a location IP address to other ETP locations in your network.

 - You cannot configure a location with an IP address that is claimed or used by another organization.
 If you believe your organization owns an IP address that you cannot configure as a location, contact Akamai Support.

 - For a location, ETP currently supports a maximum CIDR block of /16 for IPv4 and /48 for IPv6.

 - A location configuration requires a policy assignment.
 If you do not assign a policy to the location, the location is automatically assigned to the default policy.
 You can assign the same policy to multiple locations or you can create different policies for locations in your network.

-When you create, modify, or delete a location, you must deploy these updates to the ETP network.
+When you create, modify, or delete a location or sub-location, you must deploy these updates to the ETP network.
 Changes to location settings, as well as other configuration settings such as policies or custom lists, are captured in the Pending Changes window for you to review.
 After you click the deploy button, the deploy operation typically completes in 20-30 seconds.

-An enterprise can add a maximum of 7,000 CIDR entries for locations.
+An enterprise can add a maximum of 7,000 CIDR entries for locations or sub-locations.
 If your organization needs to add more CIDR entries, contact your Akamai representative.